yieldprotocol/docs-v2/faq.md

 ### Borrowing and Lending rates look identical to me?
 How is that sustainable?

 For very small amounts the rates are very similar but as the trade grows in size the rates move away from each other.

+### What collateralization ratio should I choose to avoid liquidation?
+It depends on how much risk you want to take and how actively you plan to manage your positions.
+The lower your collateral ratio, the greater your risk of liquidation.
+If you don’t need to worry about getting liquidated and only need to top up your balance if there is a significant market decline then you can choose your collateralization ratio in the range of 250%-300%.
+If you know what you are doing and want to get as much leverage as possible out of your collateral then you can lower your collateralization ratio according to your needs.

 ## Lending